debug45/PermissionWizard/README.md

 Permission.health.writingUsageDescriptionPlistKey // NSHealthShareUsageDescription
 ```

 If you request access to some permission using default system API but forget to edit your `Info.plist`, the app will crash.
-However with **PermissionWizard** the crash will not occur — you just use `try?`.
+However with **PermissionWizard** the crash will not occur — `try?` is just used.

 ### Thread Management

 In some cases default system API may return a result in a different dispatch queue.
-Instead of risking a crash and using `DispatchQueue.main.async`, you can ask **PermissionWizard** to always invoke completion blocks in a preferred queue:
+To avoid a crash and instead of using `DispatchQueue.main.async`, you can ask **PermissionWizard** always to invoke completion blocks in a preferred queue:

 ```swift
 Permission.preferredQueue = .main // Default setting